Feb 12, 2014

 446 Clifton Road, Te Awanga, Hawke’s Bay.

 The real test of luxury accommodation is how it behaves in a crisis.
 When, in the week after Easter, two days of uncharacteristic gale-force winds and torrential rain felled trees, washed away parts of the road and disrupted power, internet and water supplies, Cape Kidnappers proved the best place to be held hostage by the weather.
 No golf, gannets, glorious walks or glam spa treatments, but stranded guests still had board games fireside, the plushest armchairs, a library to browse, wine tastings, and a fine dinner by candlelight, produced under generator power.
 Staff showed consummate grace under pressure, handling an eventual evacuation and rescheduling of onward flights and car hirings with no more drama than rallying troops for a kiwi discovery tour.
 This golfer’s paradise is in the same portfolio as Kauri Cliffs and Matakauri.
-From $NZ620pp.

 253 Waimarama Road, Havelock North, Hawke’s Bay.